 An advance pricing agreement request can cover all intercompany transactions of the taxpayer and multiple associated enterprises.
 This does not mean that a request will be handled in isolation; all relevant facts and circumstances will be taken into account.
 For instance, where a taxpayer incurred losses in the past and the tax authorities challenge these losses, an advance pricing agreement request can in practice be put on hold.

-According to the Transfer Pricing Decree, there is also a possibility to ask for certainty in advance from the local tax inspector as to whether an activity qualifies as either intra-group services for the benefit of group companies or an activity carried out as a shareholder.
+According to the Decree on application of the arm's length principle, there is also a possibility to ask for certainty in advance from the local tax inspector as to whether an activity qualifies as either intra-group services for the benefit of group companies or an activity carried out as a shareholder.

 Rules and procedures